aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/export-emf-text-svg-shapes-aspose-imaging-java/_index.md

 - **Which Java version is required?** Java 8 or newer is fully supported.
 - **Is batch processing possible?** Absolutely – loop over files and reuse the same `SvgOptions` instance.

-## What Is Aspose.Imaging for Java?
+## What is Aspose.Imaging for java?
 `Aspose.Imaging` is a Java library that provides **50+** input and output image formats, including EMF, SVG, PNG, JPEG, and PDF.
 It processes multi‑hundred‑page documents without loading the entire file into memory, making it ideal for high‑throughput conversion pipelines.

-## Why Use Aspose Imaging Convert EMF?
+## Why use aspose imaging convert EMF?
 Using Aspose Imaging to convert EMF files gives you **99 % layout fidelity** and **up to 3× faster** processing compared with manual rasterization tools, according to the vendor’s benchmark tests on a standard 2.5 GHz CPU.
 The API also handles font embedding, color management, and vector precision automatically.

 ## Prerequisites